 We Include a Call to Action

-Every video should have a next step to do after watching.
+Every video should have the next step to do after watching.
 Sometimes we put the website address and/or phone at the bottom during the entire video.
 Or, for longer videos, we’ll place the contact information at the end for several seconds, giving the viewer enough time to write it down.
 This method works well if you don’t plan to embed the video on your website.

 Which Video Sharing Websites Should You Upload To?

-The sites below are most popular video sharing sites for on-demand viewing as of 5/2016.
+The sites below are the most popular video sharing sites for on-demand viewing as of 5/2016.
 Many of these are free and can play videos on any device.
 We’ll discuss the pros and cons of each:

 With that said, Blendtec created a series of YouTube videos called “Will it Blend?”, which increased sales of their blender by 700%.
-Then, we have the story of Rokenbok toy company.
+Then, we have the story of the Rokenbok toy company.
 Their website had more visits from their YouTube channel than any other source within only three years.
 But these successes are not as common as some may think.

 Uploading your video to Facebook through an ad campaign or to your timeline is an excellent way to generate interest in your product or service, create awareness of your brand and convert viewers with your CTA.

 Further, this is a good platform for the clothing industry or similar retail brands that target young adults of all ethnicities.
-Remember, Instagram’s hallmark are images.
+Remember, Instagram’s hallmarks are images.
 So videos should contain a lot of them.

-This platform is almost not worth mentioning but it’s there even though it also owns Vine.
+This platform is almost not worth mentioning, but it’s there even though it also owns Vine.
 However, This platform allows video lengths of 30 seconds.
 Twitter Video may not be around for much longer due to other more used platforms.